 WHAT IS A QUEER THEATRE?

-We define queer broadly, as the celebration of the renegade and the unorthodox.
-Queer can manifest through aesthetic, topic (such as gender identity or sexual orientation) and/or theatrical approach or convention.
-By developing and producing work that explores and celebrates that which is queer, we in turn engage in a dialogue about what it means to be American.
+We define queer broadly as the celebration of the renegade and the unorthodox.
+We don't seek to define queer for others, but rather hold space for those artists, patrons, playwrights, etc. who identify themselves or their work as being queer or in support of the queer experience.
+Queer can manifest itself through aesthetic, thematic elements, gender identity or sexual orientation, and/or theatrical approach or convention.
+By developing and producing work that explores and celebrates that which is queer, we in turn begin to engage in a dialogue about what it means to be American.

-Iron Crow currently performs at the Baltimore Theatre Project.
-We often partner on community events that take place throughout the city of Baltimore.
+Iron Crow Theatre is in residence at the historic Baltimore Theatre Project, located at 45 West Preston Street in Baltimore, MD.
+We also partner with other local theatres and venues on community and/or special events that take place throughout the city of Baltimore.

-Iron Crow Theatre was founded in the Spring of 2009 to produce an evening of theatre, dance and music in honor of Baltimore's Gay Pride celebration at the University of Baltimore's student center, called Gay Expectations.
+Iron Crow Theatre was founded in the spring of 2009 by Steven J. Satta to produce an evening of theatre, dance, and music in honor of Baltimore's Gay Pride celebration at the University of Baltimore's student center, called Gay Expectations.

 The production brought together both local and professional artists from every discipline and various social/cultural/religious identities including Baltimore natives, foreign nationals, artists of color, Muslims, Jews, Christians and Yogis; women, men and drag queens; those who identified as queer, gay, lesbian, bisexual and heterosexual.
 Students, faculty and staff from the University of Baltimore, Towson University and the Carver Center for the Arts were also involved.

-This production inspired the founding members to continue to work together to produce theatre in Baltimore that celebrates the renegade and the unorthodox in all of us.
+This production inspired the founding members to continue to work together to produce queer theatre in Baltimore.

 Shortly after Gay Expectations, Iron Crow Theatre produced its inaugural production as a company with In Durang's Shorts.
 The company completed their first official season, the 10/11 Season, with productions of Hedwig and the Angry Inch, Apartment 213, Swimming in the Shallows, and Love & Human Remains.

-Iron Crow Theatre continues to produce queer theatre for a queer city, celebrating the renegade and the unorthodox in all of us, at the Baltimore Theatre Project.
+Iron Crow Theatre continues to produce queer theatre for a queer city at the Baltimore Theatre Project, celebrating the renegade and the unorthodox in all of us.